MARCReady — Supported File Formats

 Format Extension Notes

-Notes on CSV, Excel, and TSV input
+Notes on CSV, Excel, TSV, and JSON input

 A few things to keep in mind:

-File size guidance
+File size limits

 Next Steps